 2. Whole grains: If there’s a day of studying and learning ahead for your child, include whole grains in their breakfast to increase their mental focus throughout the day.
 Look for this in “brown” cereals, granary bread, wheat bran and brown pastas.

-3. Nuts: One of those super, superfoods, nuts, has a lot of added health benefits for overall, dental and mental health.
+3. Nuts: These superfoods have a lot of added health benefits for overall, dental and mental health.

 - They are a good source of the antioxidant vitamin E (which lessens cognitive decline as people age)